Draw A Rectangle - Demo 02

 We need to figure out what colors to use, and the positions of the rectangles, defined below.

 To set the color, we will use “glColor3f”. “glColor3f” sets a global variable, which makes it the color to be used for the subsequently-drawn graphical shape(s).
-Given that the background will be black, lets make the first paddle purple, and a second paddle red.
+Given that the background will be black, lets make the first paddle purple, and a second paddle yellow.

 To specify the corners of the rectangle, “glBegin(GL_QUADS)” tells OpenGL that we will soon specify 4 vertices, (i.e. points) which define the quadrilateral.
 The vertices will be specified by calling “glVertex2f” 4 times.